Click here to view our recommendations

 If you have any questions, please feel free to contact our office located in Smyrna, GA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Read more about Bunions
+Read more about Blisters

-Foot pain can be extremely painful and debilitating.
-If you have a foot pain, consult with Kinna Patel, DPM from Sava Podiatry & Wellness Centers.
-Our doctor will assess your condition and provide you with quality foot and ankle treatment.
+Preventing falls among the elderly is very important.
+If you are older and have fallen or fear that you are prone to falling, consult with Kinna Patel, DPM from Sava Podiatry & Wellness Centers.
+Our doctor will assess your condition and provide you with quality advice and care.

 If you have any questions, please feel free to contact our office located in Smyrna, GA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.